masc-ucsc/docs/docs/pyrope/10-internals.md

 In the LNAST passes, we have the following semantics:

-+ In Pyrope, there are 3 array-like structures: non persistent arrays, register arrays, and custom RTL memories.
++ In Pyrope, there are 3 array-like structures: non-persistent arrays, register arrays, and custom RTL memories.
 Verilog and CHISEL memories get translated to custom RTL arrays.
-Non persistent Verilog/CHISEL get translated to arrays.
+Non-persistent Verilog/CHISEL get translated to arrays.
-  In Verilog the semantics is that an out of bounds access generates unknowns.
+  In Verilog, the semantics is that an out of bounds access generates unknowns.
 In CHISEL, the `Vec` sematic is that an out of bound access uses the first index of the array.
 A CHISEL out of bound memory is an unknown like in Verilog.
-  The Pyrope compiler guarantees that there is no out of bound access for arrays but there is not guarantees for RTL memories:
+  The Pyrope compiler guarantees that there is no out of bounds access for arrays but there are no guarantees for RTL memories:

-    - An out of bound RTL address drops the unused index bits.
+    - An out-of-bound RTL address drops the unused index bits.
 If the size is not a power of two, the reminding index bits can access an invalid entry.
       This does not matter for the compiler optimizations because it is not possible to use memory contents to optimize logic.

-    - Out of bound array access triggers a compile error.
-The code must be fixed to avoid the access.
+    - Out of bounds array access triggers a compile error.
+The code must be fixed to avoid access.
 An `if addr < mem_size { ... mem[addr] ... }` tends to be enough.

     - The contents of a persistent array (`reg`) can not be used in compile